 When bred to a strain with Cre recombinase expression in the T cell lineage (see Stock No. 003802 for example), this mutant mouse strain may be useful in studies of hypothalamic-pituitary-adrenal axis homeostasis.

 A loxP site flanked targeting vector containing PGK-Neo selection cassette was utilized in the construction of this mutant.
-This selection cassette was inserted downstream of exon 2 of the targeted gene, and another loxP site was inserted upstream of exon 1C.
+This selection cassette was inserted downstream of exon 2 of the targeted gene on chromosome 18, and another loxP site was inserted upstream of exon 1C.
 This construct was electroporated into 129S6/SvEvTac derived TC-1 embryonic stem (ES) cells.
 Correctly targeted ES cells were injected into recipient blastocysts.
 The resulting chimeric animals were crossed to transgenic mice (on the C57BL/6 genetic background) expressing Cre recombinase under the control of the mouse, Lck, lymphocyte protein tyrosine kinase, promoter.
 The donating investigator reported that mice that retained the loxP site flanked exon 2 were then bred to C57BL/6 mice (see SNP note below) for 10 generations.
 These mice no longer carry the PGK-Neo selection cassette.
 Upon arrival at The Jackson Laboratory the mice were crossed to C57BL/6J inbred mice (Stock No. 000664) for at least one generation to establish the colony.

 |Allele Name||targeted mutation 2.1, Louis J Muglia|